linrunner/tlp-doc/developers/dependencies.rst

     (see wireless-tools below).

 laptop-mode-tools - *conflicts*
-    Only one power management tool may be installed at a time.

-lsb-release - *optional* [before 1.4]
-    Used to show distribution/release in :command:`tlp-stat -s`.
+    A power management tool that essentially works on the same tunables as TLP.

 pciutils - *mandatory*
     Provides `lspci` used to show PCI(e) devices in :command:`tlp-stat -e`.